 The bite of a female black widow spider can be poisonous but not deadly to humans.
 The male black widow spider does not bite.
 A black widow spider bite is pale in the middle with a red ring around it and is followed by severe cramping, weakness, sweating, headache, anxiety, itching, nausea, vomiting, difficult breathing and increased blood pressure.

-Find information on black widow spider control at the official NPMA website.
+Find spider information for kids and teachers alike at the official NPMA website.

 Brown recluse spiders eat other bugs like cockroaches and crickets.